hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 **GFDL:**

-The GFDL microphysics is a single-moment scheme that includes cloud water content (QC), cloud ice content (QI), rain water content (QR), snow content (QS), and graupel content (Q)G. It is based on the Lin-Lord-Krueger cloud microphysics scheme.
+The GFDL microphysics is a single-moment scheme that includes cloud water content (QC), cloud ice content (QI), rain water content (QR), snow content (QS), and graupel content (QG).
+It is based on the Lin-Lord-Krueger cloud microphysics scheme.

 **Thompson:**